Theme and Star Lectures

 March 18, 2025, 6:30-8:00pm

 Regular exercise has long been known to confer physical health benefits and reduce the risk of developing chronic diseases.
 In recent years, increasing attention has been paid to the benefits of physical activity for mental health and wellbeing.
-Research studies report immediate and long- term improvements in mental health as a result of being physically active, and these findings are observed among healthy and clinical populations.
-College students are a demographic with high rates of mental health challenges and identifying ways to support their mental health has become a matter of urgency.
-Physical activity is a low-cost, accessible strategy, with minimal negative side effects, which college students can use to support their mental health as they complete their degree.
-The EMU Honors College invites you to attend this lecture to hear Dr. Catherine Gammon discuss the relationship between physical activity and mental health in college students.
+Research studies report immediate and long-term improvements in mental health as a result of physical activity.
+College students have high rates of mental health challenges.
+Thus, identifying ways to support their mental health has become a matter of urgency.
+Physical activity is a low-cost, accessible strategy with minimal negative side effects that college students can use to support their mental health as they complete their degree.

 Dr. Gammon Star Lecture Graphic